Court to hear appeal of Jodi Arias’ murder conviction | WTOP

 Arias argues a prosecutor’s misconduct and a judge’s failure to control news coverage during the case deprived her of the right to a fair trial.

-A lawyer defending the conviction on behalf of the state said overwhelming evidence of Arias’ guilt should outweigh mistakes that were made by the prosecutor who won the case.
+A lawyer defending the conviction on the state’s behalf said overwhelming evidence of Arias’ guilt should outweigh mistakes that were made by the prosecutor who won the case.

 Arias, who will not be in the courtroom during her appellate hearing, is serving a life sentence for her first-degree murder conviction in the death of Travis Alexander at his home in Mesa.